We use cookies on this site to enhance your experience.

 Once Accessible Learning submits the completed BSWD application, Laurier Financial Aid determines the student’s eligibility.
 Financial Aid will communicate their decision about eligibility directly to the student.

-There are two expenses that if incurred within six months before the student begins their university studies may be eligible for BSWD funding once classes start:
+There are two expenses that if incurred before the student begins their university studies may be eligible for BSWD funding once classes start:

-These exceptions enable students to obtain new or updated assessment documentation and/or familiarize themselves with new technology before starting their university studies.
+These exceptions enable students to obtain new or updated disability documentation and/or familiarize themselves with new technology before starting their university studies.

 In all cases, students are strongly advised to consult with Accessible Learning in advance for any equipment or services for which they seek BSWD funding.
 Students are not guaranteed BSWD funding for any equipment or service they purchased before consulting with Accessible Learning and having their application assessed by Financial Aid.

-Accessible Learning supports BSWD applications for students where there is a clear and direct link between the requested service/equipment and the student’s disability related, functional limitations.
+Accessible Learning supports BSWD applications for students where there is a clear and direct link between the requested service/equipment, the student’s disability-related functional limitations, and their access/accommodation needs.

-The BSWD does not cover disability-related expenses a student would incur regardless of their participation in post-secondary education.
-For example, a student with hearing loss typically requires the use of hearing aids in daily life outside of the educational environment; therefore, hearing aids are not an eligible expense.
+The BSWD does not cover disability-related expenses a student would incur even if they were not attending university.
+For example, a student who uses hearing aids would typically require them in daily life outside of school; therefore, hearing aids are not an eligible expense.

-The BSWD does not cover costs that all students incur because of participation in university studies, such as textbooks or living expenses.
-Students enrolled in online courses and some on campus programs (e.g., statistics) require a computer and/or specific software for participation; these costs would not be eligible for BSWD funding.
+The BSWD does not cover costs that all students incur because of participation in university studies, such as textbooks, phone, or living expenses.
+See the "Computer" tab below for additional information about computer-related BSWD applications.

 Every year, the Ministry determines funding caps for BSWD-eligible services and equipment.
 Accessible Learning must approve BSWD applications in accordance with these caps.
-For example, the funding cap for a computer and all required peripherals in 2022-2023 was $2,500.
+For example, the funding cap for speech-to-text software like Dragon in 2023-2024 was $1,000.

 Students may use their own funds to cover the difference between the equipment recommended by Accessible Learning and the actual price of the eligible equipment or service.

-Accessible Learning determines that a student’s access needs can be met with a computer and peripherals costing $1,700.
-The student wants a more expensive computer with better specifications for $2,100.
-The student would receive BSWD funding for $1,700 and would be required to pay the $400 difference.
+Accessible Learning determines that a student’s access needs can be met by a set of noise cancelling headphones costing $350.
+The student wants to purchase a pair of high end brand name headphones costing $850.
+The student would receive BSWD funding for $350 and would be required to pay the $500 difference.

 Students not eligible for OSAP or the BSWD may qualify for the Accessible Learning Accommodation Bursary (ALAB) or the Accessible Learning Accommodation Bursary – Graduate Students (ALAG).